PHGH Doctors, Temple Fortune Health Centre, 23 Temple Fortune Lane , London, NW11 7TETel: 020 8209 2400

 I have always enjoyed the diversity and continuity of family medicine and after working as a junior doctor at UCLH I began GP training on the Barnet scheme.

 I have grown up in the area, having attended Kerem and Henrietta Barnett, and I feel very privileged to be working within our community.
 I am also involved in clinical education and quality improvement across Barnet.

 MBBS (1980) MRCP DCH FRCGP

 I qualified from the Middlesex Hospital, University of London in 1980.
 After spending 6 years working in Specialist Emergency Medicine at University College, Whittington, Brompton, Hillingdon and Kings.
 I then moved into General Practice, becoming a partner in General Practice In Brent.
 I eventually, led a large practice, training and mentoring trainee doctors, and retaining my interest in Internal Medicine.
 I am now really excited to be part of PHGH, and working in the community I have lived in, for well over 30 years.
-My other role is Medical Director of the Islington GP Federation, which is working with the 10-year plan for the NHS.
+My other role is a “turnaround consultant”, changing failed practices to successful ones ( this of course does not apply to PGHG).
 I have 3 children, with a teenage son still at home.
-I am a keen cyclist, into fitness, football and other intellectual pursuits.
+I am a keen cyclist, into fitness hiking, football, theatre, books and politics and other intellectual pursuits.